danijar/ninjax/README.md

 their own training logic and optimizers.

 Ninjax solves this problem by giving each `nj.Module` full read and write access to its state.
-This means modules can have `train()` functions to implement custom training logic, and call each other's train functions.
+This means modules can have train functions to implement custom training logic, and call each other's train functions.
 Ninjax is intended to be used with one or more neural network libraries, such as [Haiku][haiku] and [Flax][flax].

+The main differences to existing deep learning libraries are:

+- Ninjax does not need separate `apply()`/`init()` functions.
+Instead, the first function call creates variables automatically.
+- Ninjax lets you access and update model parameters inside of impure functions, so modules can handle their own optimizers and update logic.
+- Natural support for modules with multiple functions without need for Flax's `setup()` function or Haiku's `hk.multi_transform()`.
+- Ninjax' flexible state handling makes it trivial to mix and match modules from other deep learning libraries in your models.

 ## Installation